X Factor (Armenian TV series)

-X-Factor (Իքս-Ֆակտոր) is the Armenian version of The X Factor, a show originating in the United Kingdom.
-It is a televised music talent show contested by aspiring pop singers drawn from public auditions in Armenia and the Armenian diaspora.
-The show in its inaugural year was broadcast on the Armenian Shant TV station, the same station that broadcasts the Armenian Idol series Hay Superstar.
+X-Factor (Իքս-Ֆակտոր) is the Armenian adaptation of the British television music talent show The X Factor.
+It is a televised music talent show featuring aspiring pop singers who are selected through public auditions held in Armenia and among the Armenian diaspora.
+In its inaugural year, the show was broadcast on Shant TV, the same station that airs the Armenian Idol series Hay Superstar.